IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 {%include editme %}

 ## Satisfying the toolkit requirements
 As explained in the "Toolkit Overview [Technical]" section, this toolkit requires network connectivity to connect to the external applications with whom it will help us to do data exchange.
-In addition, it also requires you to download and install the boost_1_73_0 as well as the websocketpp version 0.8.2 on the IBM Streams application development machine where the application code is compiled to create the application bundle.
+In addition, it also requires you to download and install the boost_1_73_0 as well as the websocketpp version 0.8.2 on the IBM Streams application development machine where the application code is compiled to create the application bundle (SAB).
 These two C++ libraries form the major external dependency for this toolkit.

-Bulk of the WebSocket logic in this toolkit's operator relies on the following open source C++ WebSocket header only library.
+Bulk of the WebSocket logic in this toolkit's operators relies on the following open source C++ WebSocket header only library.
 [websocket++](https://github.com/zaphoyd/websocketpp)

 This toolkit requires the following two open source packages that are not shipped with this toolkit due to the open source code distribution policies.
 Users of this toolkit must first understand the usage clauses stipulated by these two packages and then bring these open source packages on their own inside of this toolkit as explained below.
-This needs to be done only on the Linux machine(s) where the Streams application development i.e. coding, compiling and packaging is done.
+This needs to be done only on the Linux machine(s) where the Streams application development i.e. coding, compiling and SAB packaging is done.
 Only after doing that, users can use this toolkit in their Streams applications.

 1. boost_1_73_0
    - Obtain the official boost version boost_1_73_0 from here: